-Staying injury-free this season is a top priority for every player, but it can be difficult with the physical demands of volleyball.
+Staying injury-free this season is a top priority for every volleyball player, but it can be difficult with the physical demands of the sport.
 The following tips will help players stay healthy and active throughout the season.

 1. Get A Full Physical Well Before the Season Starts